 If all safety precautions are adhered to, of the three possible routes, only one is realistic.
 Will teams realise this or will they take unjustifiable risks to get back to base ahead of their competitors?

-1. Briefly introduce the session, divide the group into teams and issues team briefs, a map of the Gozo Desert and a Data Request Form.
+1. Briefly introduce the session, arrange the group into teams and issues team briefs, a map of the Gozo Desert and a Data Request Form.

 2. Teams have 15 minutes to brainstorm eight questions that will give them the data they need to plan the expedition.
-They note these on the Data Request Form.
+They note these on the Data Request Form (or supply them verbally).

-4. Whatever data was requested, issue each team with a Critical Information Sheet.
-This gives teams all the information they need to plan their expedition.
+3. Whatever data was requested, issue each team with a Critical Information Sheet.
+This gives teams all the information they need to plan their expedition (but if possible retain teams' data requests for reference in the Debrief).

 5. Observe teams in action.
-Make notes on their teamwork, delegation, leadership, planning skills and time management.
+Note relevant issues on their teamwork, delegation, leadership, planning skills and time management.
+Don't get involved in their task.

 6. After 90 minutes call a halt.
-After a break issue copies of the Team Review Sheet for teams to work through.
+After a short break issue copies of the Team Review Form for teams to work through.

 7. Ask each team EITHER to give brief feedback on how they worked together and what their final decision was, OR, if time allows, ask teams to prepare a more substantial presentation.